ElinaFF/PICO/installation.md

 ### PyPI
 Make sure PyPI is installed/functional.
 It is also normally included in Python.
-And install MeDIC with
+And install PICO with
 ```
-pip install medic-ml
+pip install pico-ml
 ```

 ## Mac installation